lorentzben/host-microbe-interaction-protein/content/citations/hooperHowHostmicrobialInteractions2002.md

 "Second, the presence of microbes can alter the intrinsic metabolic machinery of host cells, resulting in more efficient nutrient uptake and utilization." ([Link](zotero://open-pdf/library/items/UCRZVSNB?page=5) )

-"Mammals are well equipped to absorb simple sugars such as glucose and galactose in the proximal portion of their small intestine (29)." ([Link](zotero://open-pdf/library/items/UCRZVSNB?page=5) )
+<a id="^ac2483"></a>"Mammals are well equipped to absorb simple sugars such as glucose and galactose in the proximal portion of their small intestine (29)." ([Link](zotero://open-pdf/library/items/UCRZVSNB?page=5) ) ^ac2483

 "29" ([Link](zotero://open-pdf/library/items/UCRZVSNB?page=5) )

 "They can hydrolyze certain disaccharides (e.g., sucrose, lactose, and maltose) to their constituent monosaccharides." ([Link](zotero://open-pdf/library/items/UCRZVSNB?page=5) )

-"They can also degrade starch to glu­ cose monomers but are generally limited in their capacity to hydrolyze and utilize other polysaccharides." ([Link](zotero://open-pdf/library/items/UCRZVSNB?page=5) )
+"They can also degrade starch to glucose monomers but are generally limited in their capacity to hydrolyze and utilize other polysaccharides." ([Link](zotero://open-pdf/library/items/UCRZVSNB?page=5) )

-"Therefore, a large quantity of undigested dietary carbo­ hydrate passes into the distal portion of the gastrointestinal tract each day.
+"Therefore, a large quantity of undigested dietary carbohydrate passes into the distal portion of the gastrointestinal tract each day.
 This material includes polysaccharides from components of plant cell walls (including cellulose, xylan, and pectin) as well as undigested starch." ([Link](zotero://open-pdf/library/items/UCRZVSNB?page=5) )

-"In the proximal gut, bacterial competition for absorbable monosaccharides could be detrimental to the host, but in nonruminants coloniza­ tion is sparse in this region." ([Link](zotero://open-pdf/library/items/UCRZVSNB?page=5) )
+"In the proximal gut, bacterial competition for absorbable monosaccharides could be detrimental to the host, but in nonruminants colonization is sparse in this region." ([Link](zotero://open-pdf/library/items/UCRZVSNB?page=5) )

 "Microbial digestion of carbohydrate polymers that reach the distal gut could benefit the host by helping it extract nutrient value from otherwise poorly utilized dietary substrates." ([Link](zotero://open-pdf/library/items/UCRZVSNB?page=5) )